maxozo/Flanders/README.md

 4) For each genomic region finemapping is performed using Susie-rss.
 This step also requires reference genotypes to compute LD between the SNPs.</br>__WARNING: Whenever possible, it is best to use in sample LD.__ This is particularly true when finemapping molecular omic phenotypes where the explained variance can be very large.

-5) 99% credible sets from the fine mapping step are QC'd based on [SODBO to describe], and lABFs for each SNP in each credible set are stored in an AnnData object (https://anndata.dynverse.org/index.html).
-In addition to the lABFs for each snp we store the average lABF of all the SNPs which are not in the 99% cs to be used later in the iColoc step.
+5) 99% credible sets from the fine mapping step are QC'd based on [SODBO to describe], and lABFs for each SNP in each credible set are stored in an [csAnnData](https://github.com/Biostatistics-Unit-HT/Flanders/wiki/csAnnData-specifications) object.
+This is a specific implementation of general AnnData described [here](https://anndata.dynverse.org/index.html).
+In addition to the lABFs for each snp in the 99% credible set we store the average lABF of all the SNPs which are not in the 99% cs to be used later in the iColoc step.
    AnnData allows to efficiently store the lABF from all credible sets in a single sparse matrix while allowing to have metadata for credible sets and snps in the obs and var matrices.
 This way of storing the data has several advantages: a) all the information needed for colocalization are stored in a single object b) it allows to store and reuse the finemapping results c) the resulting file is many times smaller than the initial files, for example ...........